Google Ads: The definitive guide to using keyword match types

 Here's a real example of a search for "table lamps", where Homebase's advert for lamp tables is showing up instead.
 A very different product.
 Their broad match keyword for lamp tables would probably be better as phrase match, which would preserve the word order.

 Here's another example.
 This time the search was for "adopt a kitten", but the advert for Globalteer is for dogs, and the advert for the Thornbury Adoption Event is for children, not animals.
-I don't have access to either of their AdWords accounts, but I'd lay odds they're both using broad match keywords, which isn't working in their favour in this case.
+I don't have access to either of their Google Ads accounts, but I'd lay odds they're both using broad match keywords, which isn't working in their favour in this case.

 Broad match keywords can save you time creating and managing long lists of keywords, and you’ll usually get more impressions and clicks than with other match types.
 On the downside, you may attract too much untargeted traffic and your daily budget is going to dwindle very quickly from all those clicks.